 So, use a meat thermometer!

 About 20 minutes before you expect the roast to be done, start checking the meat thermometer.
 Note that every time you open the oven door, you'll need 10 minutes or so to bring the oven back up to temperature, thus slowing down the cooking process.
-So, don't check too often.
-Remove from the oven anywhere from 125°F to 135°F for medium rare.
+So, don't check too often, or use a remote meat thermometer.
+Remove the roast from the oven anywhere from 125°F to 135°F for medium rare.
 Lamb should never be cooked until well done or it will be too dry.
 Let stand for 25-30 minutes before carving.
 Cut away the kitchen string and slice with a sharp carving knife, 1/2 inch thick slices, against the grain of the meat.

 5 While the roast is resting, use a metal spatula to scrape up the drippings in the roasting pan.
 Use the drippings to make a gravy, or use just the drippings themselves to serve with the lamb.

 Hello!
 All photos and content are copyright protected.
 Please do not use our photos without prior written permission.
 If you wish to republish this recipe, please rewrite the recipe in your own unique words and link back to the source recipe here on Simply Recipes.
 Thank you!